Spend Fall Semester Abroad

 - Nationally, more people study abroad in the Spring than the Fall – buck the trend and beat the crowds!

-- Fall programs tend to fill less quickly and often have less strict GPA and pre-requisite requirements.
+- Fall programs tend to fill less quickly.

 - Have your heart set on a selective or popular program?
 Fall is usually your best bet for getting in.